-Rated capacity means the capacity, in ampere hours, of a cell or battery as measured by subjecting it to a load, temperature and voltage cut-off point specified by the manufacturer.
+Rated capacity means the capacity, in ampere-hours, of a cell or battery as measured by subjecting it to a load, temperature and voltage cut-off point specified by the manufacturer.

-Rechargeablecell or battery means a cell or battery which is designed to be electrically recharged.
+Rechargeable means a cell or battery which is designed to be electrically recharged.